-Today, barbers’ businesses come in many different formats and when it comes to your barber’s shop, establishing your own identity can help you stand out from the crowd.
+Today, a barber shop business can come in many different formats and when it comes to your barber’s shop, establishing your own identity can help you stand out from the crowd.
 And after all the time, effort and investment you’ve put into building your business from scratch you’ll want to protect it.

 You Are the Expert